amalali20/ExaminationSystem_web/README.md

 # JS Exam Project

 ## Overview
 This project is a **JavaScript-based online quiz application** that allows users to log in with their name, email, and password before attempting a quiz.
-The application includes real-time validation, a timer, randomized questions, and a progress tracking system with a circular progress bar.
+The application includes real-time validation, a timer (60 seconds), randomized questions, and a progress tracking system with a circular progress bar.

 ## Features
 - **User Authentication**: Users must enter a valid name, email, and password before starting the quiz.